Decicus/twitch-log-bot/README.md

 - Make sure dependencies are up-to-date by using `npm install`.
 - Make sure `config.js` has the same properties as `config.sample.js`.
     - Delete/move config.js elsewhere and make a new `config.js` based off `config.sample.js` **if you feel like you have to**.
-- Make sure `index.yaml` has the same values as `index.sample.yaml` (remember to edit the `kind`!) and update indexes using for example `gcloud preview datastore create-indexes index.yaml`.
+- Make sure `index.yaml` has the same values as `index.sample.yaml` (remember to edit the `kind`!) and update indexes using for example `gcloud datastore create-indexes index.yaml`.
 - Run the bot using `node app.js`, or alternatively use [pm2](http://pm2.keymetrics.io/).

 ## Changelog